dnth/dnth.github.io/content/blog/training_dl_model_for_cell_counting/index.md

 {{< figure_resizing src="quote_robert_greene.jpg" >}}

+All the codes and data are available on this Github [repository](https://github.com/dnth/microalgae-cell-counter-blogpost).
 If you have any questions, comments, or feedback, I would be grateful if you can leave them on the following Twitter post or [drop me a message](https://dicksonneoh.com/contact/).
 {{< tweet 1511269785010548739>}}